The Biblical Witch of Endor: Contacting the Spirit of a Prophet

-In the 2nd century BC, in the Septuagint, they described her as ''ventriloquist'', which perhaps reflected the trend of the translators of Alexandria, who were responsible for describing the story.
+In the 2nd century BC, in the Septuagint, they described her as ''ventriloquist'', which perhaps reflected the trend of the Alexandrian translators, who were responsible for describing the story.
 The base of all the stories seems to be the quote:

 And Saul swore to her by the LORD, saying, As the LORD liveth, there shall no punishment happen to thee for this thing.
 Then said the woman, whom shall I bring up unto thee?
 And he said, bring me up Samuel.
 And when the woman saw Samuel, she cried with a loud voice: and the woman spoke to Saul, saying, why hast thou deceived me?
 For thou art Saul.
 And the king said unto her, Be not afraid: for what sawest thou?
 And the woman said unto Saul, I saw gods ascending out of the earth.
 And he said unto her, what form is he of?
 And she said, an old man cometh up; and he is covered with a mantle.
 And Saul perceived that it was Samuel, and he stooped with his face to the ground, and bowed himself.

 Saul and the Witch of Endor (1777) by Benjamin West.
 (Public Domain)